About Me

 Thanks for visiting my website!
 I am an assistant professor in the Center for the Study of Health and Risk Behavior at the University of Washington - School of Medicine.
 I completed my PhD at Penn State where I studied psychology of health behavior as a dual-major in Kinesiology and Clinical/ Translational Science.

-My research focuses on how groups and social influences shape individuals’ health behaviors in both constructive (e.g., physical activity) and pernicious ways (e.g., alcohol use).
+My research focuses on how groups and social influences shape individuals’ health behaviors in both constructive (e.g., physical activity) and pernicious ways (e.g., alcohol use, gambling behaviors).

 I take a translational approach to my research, in that I aim to understand how social and group processes relate to behavior so that we can leverage these influences to reduce harm and improve health.
 I am particularly interested in studying these social influences within proximal peer networks such as sport teams and other clubs.